How to Write a Two Week Notice Letter (Template + Examples)

 Dear [Supervisor’s Name],

-I’m immensely grateful for my time at [company name].
-Working with you and the [company name/department] team has been a pleasure.
+I’m immensely grateful for my time at [Company Name].
+Working with you and the [Company Name/Department] team has been a pleasure.
 It has helped me grow and develop [optional: insert skill you improved].
-I learned so many things that will carry me forward in my career.
+I learned so many skills that will carry me forward in my career.
 Thank you.

 I am committed to ensuring a smooth transition during the next two weeks.
-I’m happy to assist in training a replacement or helping to facilitate the transition process in any way possible.
+I’m happy to assist with training a replacement or in any way facilitate the transition.
 I wish [Company Name] continued success and hope to keep in touch.

 Kind regards,